Brian Pink

-Brian Pink was the Australian Statistician, the head of the Australian Bureau of Statistics (ABS), between 5 March 2007 and 12 January 2014.
+Brian Pink is an Australian statistician, and was the Australian Statistician, the head of the Australian Bureau of Statistics (ABS), between 5 March 2007 and 12 January 2014.

 Prior to September 1999, Brian Pink was ABS's Statistical Support Group Manager, when he was appointed as the Government Statistician for New Zealand and Chief Executive of Statistics New Zealand.

 Biography

 Pink's career in official statistics began in Australia with the then Commonwealth Bureau of Census and Statistics in Sydney in 1966, followed by postings to various state offices of its successor, the Australian Bureau of Statistics.
 He was Government Statistician and Chief Executive of Statistics New Zealand from late October 2000 to March 2007.

 As well as his duties as ex officio member of the Australian Statistics Advisory Council, Pink is Vice Chairman of the OECD Committee on Statistics, and Australia's Head of Delegation to the United Nations Statistical Commission.
 He was President of the International Association for Official Statistics from 2005 to 2007.

 Brian Pink professes strong views about the importance of the role of official statistics in society, beyond necessary government use.